edumserrano/webpack-module-federation-with-angular/docs/recommendations.md

 I haven't come across articles addressing this so I may be missing something and this isn't a problem at all but I wanted to call it out and get you thinking about it.

 I actually think that the answer to this problem is to NOT make breaking changes.
 Meaning, always make your changes in a backwards compatible format.
-For example, if you've changed an input or an output in a way that would require changes from your consumers, then find a way to keep the orignal inputs/outputs working whilst also providing the new inputs/outputs.
+For example, if you've changed an input or an output in a way that would require changes from your consumers, then find a way to keep the original inputs/outputs working whilst also providing the new inputs/outputs.
 This would allow the consumers to migrate at their own pace and eventually you could delete the old inputs/outputs.

 If the mfe your are changing is imported in different places of your app, you could also consider exposing a second module in the webpack configuration and let consumers change to it when ready.
 Something like this: